Oregon Railroad and Navigation 197: Revenue service

+First retirement

-In 1975, the SP 4449 was pulled out of the park to be restored to pull the American Freedom Train which would travel across the country during the United States Bicentennial.
-In 1987, SP&S 700 left the park to begin a restoration of its own, leaving the 197 the last engine in the park.
-The locomotive can be briefly seen in the 1993 movie Free Willy, while it was sat on display near Oaks Amusement Park.
-Due to a parking lot expansion, the 197 was moved a short distance from its original 1950s resting place at Oaks Park.
+In December 1974, the SP 4449 was pulled out of Oaks Pioneer Park to be restored to pull the American Freedom Train, which would travel across the country during the United States Bicentennial.
+In 1987, SP&S 700 left the park to begin a restoration of its own, leaving the No. 197 the last engine in the park.
+The locomotive can be briefly seen in the 1993 movie Free Willy, while it was on display near Oaks Amusement Park at Oaks Pioneer Park.
+Due to a parking lot expansion, the No. 197 was moved a short distance from its original 1950s resting place at Oaks Pioneer Park.
 Otherwise, it sat almost forgotten until late 1995, when a small group of individuals banded together to consider returning the locomotive to operation.